T. P. McKenna: Early years

 Thomas Patrick McKenna was born at Mullagh, County Cavan, Ireland, in 1929 and educated at Mullagh School and St Patrick's College, Cavan.
 Known from birth as 'T.P.', he was named after an uncle and his grandfather before him, he was the eldest of the ten surviving children of Raphael McKenna, an auctioneer and merchant, and his wife May.
 It was an American step-grandmother that would give him his first interest in acting, later at boarding school he would become a protégé of Fr.
 Vincent Kennedy, who featured him in the annual productions of Gilbert & Sullivan operas.
 He was a noted treble and sang in Cavan Cathedral, but later would also become a member of the school's Gaelic Football squad, representing St Patrick's in the final of the All Ireland colleges competition in 1948.

-Despite realising he wished to pursue a life on the stage from the age of fifteen, circumstances dictated that on leaving school in 1948, McKenna joined the Ulster Bank in Granard, Co Longford, where he worked for the next six years.
+Despite realising from the age of fifteen that he wished to pursue a life on the stage, circumstances dictated that on leaving school in 1948, McKenna joined the Ulster Bank in Granard, Co Longford, where he worked for the next six years.
 Still, he remained set on becoming an actor and on being posted to Dublin, he soon made a mark on the city's amateur scene appearing with the Rathmines and Rathgar Musical Society, and the Dublin Shakespeare Society.
 His employers were not impressed by his extracurricular activities, and in 1954 he was posted to the remote town of Killeshandra in County Cavan.
 McKenna refused to go and resigned his position.